alinex/node-spawn/README.md

 Because the load values will take some time to show the new system load based on just started processes the number of processes to start each second are limited.
-The system has a limit of 1000 which may be used by started processes any second.
+The system has a limit and time period set (see above) which defines how many processes are allowed to be started.

-Each process will take 10 from this limit while special specified processes may take more or less.
+As an additional benefit smaller processes may be called earlier because their weight is low and can be added to the already high weight.

 API